 The Force and Police and Crime Commissioner recognise that collaboration can provide benefits to the delivery of policing services and also to the wider public services.
 It is for this reason that collaboration is supported where this is cost effective, efficient and will improve the outcomes for the residents of Gwent.

 A collaborative model is already functioning with the ICT strategy with integration between Gwent Police, Torfaen County Borough Council and Monmouthshire County Council.
-There is integration with police services both in Wales and also in England including Project Fusion, Scientific Investigations Unit, Firearms and NICHE.
+There is integration with police services both in Wales and also in England including the Digital Services Division, Scientific Investigations Unit and Firearms.
 These integrations have enabled the ICT asset base to be rationalised and for the infrastructure to be delivered through a shared provision.

-The estate strategy is currently being developed around the re-provisioning of services across the estate.
-This includes integration with other Blue Light services with the shared use of premises with the Fire service.
+The estate strategy is currently being delivered through the re-provisioning of services across the estate.
+This includes integration with other Blue Light services with the shared use of premises with the fire service and local councils.

-The fleet strategy includes using the new national police fleet procurement as the basis on which fleet maintenance arrangements are rationalised to deliver improved economies of scale.
+The fleet strategy includes using the new national police fleet procurement as the basis on which fleet purchase and maintenance arrangements are rationalised to deliver economies of scale.